snowdj/vernonking.org/_posts/2013-02-01-the-lord-provides-a-sacrifice.md

 title: The Lord Provides a Sacrifice
 category: posts
 tag: seminary
-tagline: The following partially satisfies the requirements for Dr. Steven McKinion's Biblical Hermeneutics class at Southeastern Baptist Theological Seminary.
+context: The following partially satisfies the requirements for Dr. Steven McKinion's Biblical Hermeneutics class at Southeastern Baptist Theological Seminary.
 ---

 <cite class='bibleref' title='Genesis 22'>Genesis 22</cite> narrates the story of Abraham obeying God by nearly sacrificing his son Isaac.
 After Abraham’s faith was tested true, the Lord provided Abraham with a ram as a substitutionary sacrifice.
 This narrative also foreshadows God the Father providing and sacrificing his own Son as a substitutionary sacrifice for all believers.